fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

         \end{vmatrix},
 \end{equation}

-where the rows of the matrix are elements, allowing the barycentric coordinates to be uniquely solved via
+where the rows of the matrix are elements of the subtraction.
+This formulation solves the barycentric coordinates uniquely via

 \begin{align}
     \alpha =\,& \frac{\lvert PBCD \rvert}{\lvert ABCD \rvert}, & \beta =\,& \frac{\lvert PADC \rvert}{\lvert ABCD \rvert}